psmichalek/go-find/README.md

 **quietMode** 			- Flag to turn on or off the console output - true or false (boolean) - _false_ - No

 ##Tests
 Run npm test to fire off the specs in the tests directory.
-Feel free to write some more tests for it, I didn't reall go HAM on tests for this guy.
+Feel free to write some more tests for it, I did not go HAM on tests for this guy.